Make your own shop more successful with conversion hacking? Arrange a free appointment with Jörg Dennis Krüger now: https://jdk.de/termin/

 "What are the priorities now?", and that has to be implemented first.
 And when I notice the first thing and I bring it up, I don't really want to hear "Yes, yes, yes, yes, it's kind of planned" but then I want to hear: "Oh yes, we have to prioritize that, that has to we will implement now!“

-And this whole discussion in marketing teams often revolves around this topic.
+And all these discussions in marketing teams often revolve around this topic.

 This "Well, we kind of have it on the list, but when we want to do it now - well".
 This is also often called the "Hippo problem": Because everyone looks at the "highest paid person" and wants their opinion, the "highest paid person's opinion", but that's not the point, we in marketing teams have to develop a way of thinking that we concentrate on the important things.
 And also this: "No, the SEO agency doesn't want that."
 Yes, bullshit!

-What's that supposed to mean?
-The SEO agencies - and like almost all agencies somehow - often work with thoughts and techniques and approaches that are simply old.
+What's the point?
+The SEO agencies - and like somehow almost all agencies - quite often work with thoughts and techniques and approaches that are simply old.

 If the SEO agency says: "But there has to be a lot of text on it and I can change the text if I do, because then we will no longer rank on Google.".
 Yes, I can only ask two questions.

-First: What is more important ranking or yours?
+First, what is more important ranking or selling?

-And second: What are really ranking criteria on Google?
-And dear agency, do you think that your text is really what makes the page rank?
+And secondly: What are the real ranking criteria for Google?
+And dear agency, do you think that your text is now really what ensures that the page ranks?

 Alone?
-And that will only be able to use exactly this text and no others and not be able to format it differently, be able to incorporate it differently into the page, so that the page really converts better and works better?
-Man, man, man, man, man.
+And that will only be able to use exactly this text and no others and not format that differently, incorporate it differently into the page so that the page actually converts better and works better?
+Man, man, man, man.

 Or this “the shop software can’t do that, no, the plugin can’t do that” and so on and so forth.
 It's unbelievable what kind of things are put forward because you either have no idea, because you somehow don't feel like it and so on and so forth.

-I've already worked for so many shop operators, on so many shop systems, and we've always found solutions to implement things quickly.
+I have worked for so many store owners now, on so many store systems and we have always found solutions to implement things quickly.

 It is often enough to do a proper briefing, then the agency usually already understand what they should do and are no longer so defensive, but which marketing department works with proper wireframes, for example?
 Everyone always says "Wireframe, yes, yes, yes I know what that is", but why not work with it?
 Use the tool.
 But everyone: "Can I access your tool?"

-Yes, the tool costs 29.95 euros a month, I don't understand why this isn't such a standard tool in every company - there are a bunch of wireframing tools out there.
+Yes, the tool costs 29,95 Euro per month, I don't understand why this is not such a standard tool in every company - there are a bunch of wireframing tools.

-Used Pidoco for a long time, now I use mockups and it's my primary brainstorming tool and I can explain to everyone very easily what I have in mind without opening Photoshop, without designing for two days, just be quick and really creative and yourself Don't let that distract you and let you break off.
+Used Pidoco for a long time, now I use mockups and it's my primary brainstorming tool and I can explain there with anyone very easily what I have in mind without opening Photoshop, without spending two days designing, just kind of be quick and really creative and not get distracted and cancelled by something like that.

 And then I find it particularly funny – I just got an email on exactly the same subject, so it occurs to me – “Yes, the agency manages the budget completely independently, we have no access to the ad manager.”